-Marju Tammik (1972) is a fashion artist and illustrator.
+She Marju Tammik (1972) is a fashion artist and illustrator.
 She graduated from the Estonian Academy of Arts in fashion design.
 Tammik's illustrations can be found on posters and packaging, as well as in magazines and books.
 She is a two-time winner of the Estonian Design Awards Prize.
-Tammik has illustrated four children's books and has been awarded in the 5 Best-Designed Estonian Childwith a broad range of visual techniques. poetry.
-The Evil Fish Café is his first children's book. ren's Books and the Knee-High Book competitions.
+Tammik has illustrated four children's books and has been awarded in the 5 Best-Designed Estonian Children's Books and the Knee-High Book competitions.